-You are hereby notified that Dickinson Public School District #1 does not discriminate on the basis of race, color, religion, sex, gender identity, sexual orientation, national origin, ancestry, disability, age, marital status, and other status protected by law race, color, national origin, sex or handicap in its educational programs/activities and employment policies/practices.
+You are hereby notifed that the Dickinson Public School District #1 does not discriminate on a basis of race, color, religion, sex, gender identity, sexual orientation, national origin, ancestry, disability, age, marital status, and other status protected by law in its educational programs/activities and employment practices.
 It is required by Title IX and Part 86 of the Department of Health, Education and Welfare regulations not to discriminate in such a manner.
+This notice includes Title VI Civil Rights Act of 1964 and the Americans With Disabilities Act of 1990.